 Am I Eligible for Paid Family Leave Benefits?

-Workers who have a loss of wages when they need to take time off work to care for a seriously ill child, parent, parent-in-law, grandparent, grandchild, spouse, registered domestic partner, or to bond with a new child entering the family through birth, adoption, or foster care placement, may be eligible for Paid Family Leave (PFL) benefits.
+Workers who have a loss of wages when they need to take time off work to care for a seriously ill child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, registered domestic partner, or to bond with a new child entering the family through birth, adoption, or foster care placement, may be eligible for Paid Family Leave (PFL) benefits.

 To be eligible for PFL benefits, you must:

-- Be unable to do your regular or customary work for at least eight days due to the need to provide care to a seriously ill family member or to bond with a new child.
+- Be unable to do your regular or customary work due to the need to provide care for a seriously ill family member or to bond with a new child.

 - Be employed or actively looking for work at the time your family leave begins.

 - Have lost wages because you were caring for a seriously ill family member or bonding with a new child.

-- Have earned at least $300 from which SDI deductions were withheld during your base period.
+- Have earned at least $300 from which State Disability Insurance (SDI) deductions were withheld during your base period.
 For additional information, visit Calculating Paid Family Leave Benefit Payment Amounts.

-- Complete and submit a claim form within nine (9) days of the first day of your family leave, but no later than 49 days after your family leave begins or you may lose benefits.
-The first day you may submit a claim form is nine days after the first day your family leave begins.
+- Complete and submit your claim form no earlier than the first day your family leave begins, but no later than 41 days after your family leave begins or you may lose benefits.

-- Provide a medical certificate on your care claim for a seriously ill family member.
+- Provide a medical certificate on your care claim for the seriously ill family member.
 The certificate must be completed by the care recipient’s physician/practitioner.

-- A nurse practitioner may certify to a need for care within his/her scope of practice; however, he/she must perform a physical examination and collaborate with a physician or surgeon.
+- A nurse practitioner or physician assistant may certify to the need for care within their scope of practice; however, they must perform a physical examination and collaborate with a physician or surgeon.

 - If the care recipient is under the care of an accredited religious practitioner, you may download and print the Practitioner’s Certification for Paid Family Leave (PFL) Benefits (DE 2502F), from an SDI office.
 Certification by a religious practitioner is acceptable only if the practitioner has been accredited by the Employment Development Department.

-Please note that your employer will be notified that you have submitted a PFL claim.
-However, your medical information is confidential and will not be shared with your employer.
+Your employer will be notified that you have submitted a PFL claim.
+However, the care recipient’s medical information is confidential and will not be shared with your employer.